Jerome Ramatlhakwane: Club career

 Born in Lobatse, Ramatlhakwana has played in Botswana for Mogoditshane Fighters and Mochudi Centre Chiefs, in Cyprus for APOP Kinyras Peyias, and in South Africa for Santos and Vasco da Gama.
-In January 2013 signed for Mochudi Centre Chiefs.
+In January 2013 he signed for Mochudi Centre Chiefs.

 Ramatlhakwana was meant to move from Santos to Vasco da Gama in the summer of 2010, but a transfer fee wasn't agreed until January 2011.
 After his work permit was initially denied, Ramatlhakwane didn't sign for Vasco da Gama until April 2011; he scored on his debut.

 International career

 Ramatlhakwane scored on his senior debut for Botswana in a 1–0 win over Swaziland in November 2006, and has appeared in FIFA World Cup qualifying matches.

 Ramatlhakwane led Botswana in scoring with five goals in qualifying for the 2012 African Cup of Nations.
 His fifth goal came on 26 March 2011 in N'Djamena, Chad as Botswana won 1-0 and became the first nation aside from the co-hosts to qualify for the 2012 African Cup of Nations, as Botswana would play in its first ever major tournament.

-He scored four goals at the 2013 COSAFA Cup, including a hat-trick against Lesotho, as Botswana failed to get out of the group stage.
-Those goals were enough to earn him the tournament's golden boot award.
-It also took his international tally to 17, surpassing the record of 16 goals held by Dipsy Selolwane.
+He scored four goals at the 2013 COSAFA Cup, including a hat-trick against Lesotho, which, however, was not enough for Botswana to move past the group stage.
+The goals earned him the tournament's golden boot award, and took his international tally to 17, surpassing the record of 16 goals held by Dipsy Selolwane.